Surrogate Modeling of Urban Boundary-Layer Flow: Introduction

-This study explores the potential of ML and DL algorithms for developing surrogate models of turbulent flow in urban environments.
-Specifically, we focus on designing, developing, and contrasting the predictive abilities of a traditional-ML and a DL surrogate for three-dimensional flow statistics in urban canopies.
-Due to the broad parameter space of flow in urban canopies, this study is necessarily limited in scope, focusing specifically on characterizing the ability of these approaches to capture variabilities in flow statistics resulting from variations in the approaching wind angle under neutral ambient stratification.
-In real-world environments, the approaching wind angle is continuously changing, and these variations significantly impact spatially-distributed flow statistics.
-As a result, the approaching wind angle presents a suitable candidate for testing the predictive abilities of these models.
-For this task, we consider a K-nearest neighbor (KNN) and an MLP model.
-Based on our literature review, these approaches were deemed suitable for the problem under consideration.
-These surrogates are trained and evaluated using an extensive high-fidelity LES dataset of flow over and within idealized urban canopies featuring a range of approaching wind angles.
-Three training datasets are considered for the training of the models, each comprising an increasing number of data (small-, moderate-, and big-data regimes).
-The performance of the models is then evaluated against unseen data (test dataset) using ML-specific metrics, such as relative mean squared and mean absolute error, as well as turbulent flow diagnostics.
+The proposed surrogate is trained and evaluated using an extensive high-fidelity LES dataset of flow over the considered urban environment featuring a range of approaching wind angles.
+Three training datasets are considered for the training of the model, each comprising an increasing number of data (small-, moderate-, and big-data regimes).
+The performance of the model is then evaluated against unseen data (test dataset) using standard ML metrics, such as relative mean absolute error (RMAE), as well as turbulent flow statistics.